-At the same time the huge improvement in smartphone photography and the potential for shooting the night sky with just a smartphone has ignited my interest in astrophotography and astronomy.
+Simultaneously, the huge improvement in smartphone photography and the potential for shooting the night sky with just a smartphone has ignited my interest in astrophotography and astronomy.

 So, I created Borderpolar Central.
 The creation of this blog is part of my effort to understand myself and become a better person.

 So this is the story of where I am now.
-And at times I feel this might as well be my last chance to achieve stability and regain control of my life.
+And at times, I feel this might as well be my last chance to achieve stability and regain control of my life.
 I'm not going to waste it.
-And hopefully other people will join the effort.
+And hopefully, other people will join the effort.

 I created Borderpolar Central as a personal journey, but now I have found a slightly greater cause.
 Borderpolars, people with both borderline personality disorder and bipolar disorder, are not aware of the importance of the comorbidity of the illnesses, for the most part.
 Mental health awareness makes a huge difference, though.

 My goal is to make this condition popular so that more people realize that it's something different from bipolar disorder or only borderline personality disorder.
 It may require special treatment, a treatment that has not been researched enough yet.
 I want to make #borderpolar popular, and I want it to be used along with #bpd and #bipolar as it's both a superset and something slightly different at the same time.
 Mental health matters a lot!
 Let's raise awareness and erase the stigma!